A. Questions about The Global Media Monitoring Project in general

 Absolutely, only be sure to alert us if you plan to monitor more media.
 This information will ensure that we do not miss to make the adjustment in the data analysis.

 The country code is a unique identifier for each country participating in the GMMP, intended to facilitate the data analysis.
-The code is located in the media bands charts on this page.
-To find your code, locate your country on the chart and note the 3-digit number in the cell to the left of your country name.
+The code is located in the media bands charts.
+To find your code, locate your country on the chart and note the three letters in the cell to the left (column B) of your country name.

 1. Use three digits starting from 000, then the first three initials of the monitor's name.
 For example: